-The equations can be simplified by plugging in the values for $S{LL} = 602$ and $S{CP} = 404$.
-Additionally, we will estimate of the ratio of the size of landline sample frame to the cell phone sample frame R = 0.70.
+The equations can be simplified by plugging in the values for $S{LL} = 467$ and $S{CP} = 229$.
+Additionally, we will estimate of the ratio of the size of landline sample frame to the cell phone sample frame R = 0.88.

 The second stage of weighting balanced sample demographics to population parameters.
-The sample is balanced to match national population parameters for sex, age, education, race, Hispanic origin, region (U.S. Census definitions), population density, number of adults in household, telephone usage, employment status and party identification.
-The basic weighting parameters came from a special analysis of the Census Bureau's 2011 Annual Social and Economic Supplement (ASEC) that included all households in the continental United States.
-The population density parameter was derived from Census data.
-The telephone usage parameter came from an analysis of the July-December 2011 National Health Interview Survey.2 The party identification parameter was derived from recent PSRAI Omnibus survey data.
+The sample is balanced to match California population parameters for sex, age, education, race, Hispanic origin and nativity, region, population density, number of adults in household, telephone usage and employment status.
+The basic weighting parameters came from a special analysis of the Census Bureau's 2011 Annual Social and Economic Supplement (ASEC) that included all households in California.
+The population density parameter was derived from 2010 Census data at the county level.
+The telephone usage parameter came from an analysis of recent PSRAI Omnibus survey data.